BenjaminSmall94/reading-notes/CloudRevisions.md

 ## Version Control Systems

-> Version Control is a system that allows you to revisit various versions of a file or set of files by recording changes.
+> A ***Version Control System*** is a protocol that allows you to revisit various versions of a file or set of files by recording changes.
 Through version control, one can revert a file or project to a previous version, track modifications and modifying individuals, and compare changes.
 By utilizing a Version Control System (VCS), mistakes with files can easily be rectified.

 ### Progression Version Control